Meneer-de-Bruin/webcurator-api-documentation/webcurator-docs/guides/apis/api-group_POST.rst

 -------
 ``https://--WCT_base--/api/v1/groups``

 Members can not be added to a group on creation as this list might become too large.
-Individual members can only be added (link) and removed (link).
+Individual members can only be added (:doc:`/guides/apis/api-group_member_POST`) and removed (:doc:`/guides/apis/api-group_member_DELETE`).

 Header
 ^^^^^^